-Where a lump sum death benefit is paid to your beneficiaries the lump sum will be tested against your LSDBA.
+If you die under the age of 75 and a lump sum death benefit is paid to your beneficiaries, the lump sum will be tested against your LSDBA.
 If there is insufficient LSDBA available to cover the lump sum, the excess will be subject to income tax at the marginal rate of the recipient beneficiary.